The Xometry app works best with JavaScript enabled!

 5.)
 Optimize with nesting software

-Lastly, we recommend making use of automated nesting functions or dedicated software to optimize your nesting configuration.
-Automatic nesting software can help you squeeze the highest number of parts into the space available.
-The software can also work around complex shapes that may otherwise be tricky to optimize for manually.
+Using automated nesting functions or dedicated software to optimize your part configurations can simplify the process.
+Automatic nesting software can help you squeeze the highest number of parts into the space available, reducing material waste.
+The software can also work around complex shapes that may otherwise be tricky to optimize manually.
 Make sure to export your file set as a DXF after nest optimization.

-Tip: Some popular CAD software such as Autodesk's Fusion 360 have nesting functions built-in natively or through extensions.
+Tip: Some popular CAD software, such as Autodesk's Fusion, have nesting functions built-in natively or through extensions.
 Check to see if your software may already have an automatic nesting function built-in.

 Become an Expert in All things Sheet Metal Fab